We congratulate our cohort company, Virtanza, an online sales program company for closing their $1.4 Million in seed funding with private investors.

 Virtanza is the only scalable experiential sales training solution white labeled to universities and employers.
 Virtanza connects employers into the virtual classroom and students into jobs.
 Universities get a customized sales training solution and platform that prepares students for jobs with an average salary range of $60k-$150k.
 Employers get a platform where they can re-skill workers; and access, monitor, and hire sales candidates.

 The CEO and founder, Debbie Holzkamp believes that “sales is everything”.
 After three decades of experience managing sales teams with Fortune 500 and national companies to achieve more than $1 billion in sales, she set about to develop curriculum and a delivery platform to solve for the long-standing dilemma of training salespeople to fill the hundreds of thousands of open sales positions on any given day.
-In so doing, Debbie brought together a highly experienced management and advisory team of sales, marketing, content and technology development, and education professionals to scale the business model and build significant traction in the education technology space.
+In doing so, Debbie brought together a highly experienced management and advisory team of sales, marketing, content and technology development, and education professionals to scale the business model and build significant traction in the education technology space.

 To date, Virtanza has successfully introduced its professional sales curriculum recommended for ACE CREDIT® to eleven marque universities and colleges across the nation, including multiple Top 10 Public National Universities.
 Among its growing clients you can find University of California Irvine, Central Michigan University, University of the Pacific, Northwood University, Ohio Dominican University, and more.